ElmiraSargsyan/Smile_Detection/README.md

 ____

 The script loops over the frames of the videostream and for every frame checkes for smile and opened eyes. \
-If requirements are satisfied for 15 frames in sequence, the selfie will be automatically captured and windows closed.
+If requirements are satisfied for 15 frames in sequence, the selfie will be automatically captured, saved and windows closed.

 The videostream also stops if `q` key is pressed.